Stratifying systems and Jordan-H\"{o}lder extriangulated categories: The Grothendieck monoid and the Jordan-H o lder property

-\begin{lem} For each extriangle $ $ in $(\A,\BE,\fs)$ and each $(\BE,\fs)$-inflation series of $C$, there exists an $(\BE,\fs)$-inflation series \eqref{eqn:inflation-series-from-A-to-B} from $A$ to $B$ with the same factors up to isomorphism such that $f_{t-1}f_{t-2}\cdots f_{0} = f$.
-In particular, given $(\BE,\fs)$-composition series of $A$ and $C$, one may construct an $(\BE,\fs)$-composition series of $B$ with the same factors up to isomorphism. \end{lem}
+\begin{lem} Suppose $ $ is an extriangle in $(\A,\BE,\fs)$.
+For each $(\BE,\fs)$-inflation series of $C$, there exists an $(\BE,\fs)$-inflation series \eqref{eqn:inflation-series-from-A-to-B} from $A$ to $B$ with the same factors up to isomorphism such that $f_{t-1}f_{t-2}\cdots f_{0} = f$.
+In particular, given $\X$-filtrations of $A$ and $C$ of lengths $u$ and $v$, respectively, one may construct an $\X$-filtration of $B$ of length $u+v$ with the same $\X$-factors up to isomorphism. \end{lem}